Skip to main content

 ρ^h=rt+1+i=2hγi1r^t+i+γhmaxaq^(S^t+h,a),\hat{\rho}_h = r_{t+1} + \sum_{i=2}^{h}\gamma^{i-1}\hat{r}_{t+i} + \gamma^h \max_{a'} \hat{q}(\hat{S}_{t+h}, a'),

-The paper present a novel uncertainty measure for MVE, Bounding-Box Inference (BBI).
-BBI infers upper and lower bounds on the multi-step targets, and weights down the targets according to the gap between the bounds.
+The paper present a novel uncertainty measure for MVE—Bounding-Box Inference (BBI).
+BBI infers upper and lower bounds on the multi-step targets and weights them according to the gap between these bounds.

 Problem Setting and Mathematical Formulation